Claims (Dispute Resolution)

 If you are ready to file a claim, download the appropriate form:

-Reports of potential illegal landscape construction work can be reported to the office by phone, text message, fax, or email.
+Reports of potential unlicensed landscape construction work can be reported to the office by phone, text message, fax, or email.

 If you file a report of alleged illegal activities to the LCB and would like to know the outcome, please make sure to let us know and provide contact information so that we may follow up with you.
 If you wish to remain anonymous, please make your report by phone.